mapsteps/ultimate-dashboard/readme.txt

 11. Modules Screen

 == Changelog ==
+= 3.6 | April 25, 2022 =
+* New: Allow rendering shortcodes in the WordPress welcome panel
+* New: Allow rendering shortcodes in the Ultimate Dashboard widget titles
+* New: Refactored import/export functionality to allow for more granular control when exporting settings
+* New: Placeholder tags to display information dynamically in widgets, welcome panel, admin bar & admin menu editor
+* Tweak: Rewrite URL's when exporting & importing settings to a different WordPress install
+* Fixed: PHP Warning: Undefined array key "path" (https://wordpress.org/support/topic/php-message-php-warning-undefined-array-key-path/)
+* Fixed: Build Admin Menu Editor only when a specific role is clicked instead of loading them all at once (in a row).
+This was causing performance issues & was interpreted as a security issue by some installs.

-= 3.5.3 | March 02, 2022 =
+* Fixed: Reliability & accuracy of the Admin Menu Editor has been improved = 3.5.3 | March 02, 2022 =
 * New: Added support for WordPress' new language switcher on login screen
 * Updated description